Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 				*Base level is decided by High Tailin'
 				*Influenced by Rodeo and item modifiers
 		*Damage types
-			*Damage types decide the damage that character deals and takes
+			*Damage types decide the damage that a character deals and takes *Offensive

-			*Offensive
 				*Lead
 					*Base level is decided by Six Shootin'